serpro69/kotlin-faker/docs/src/orchid/resources/wiki/getting-started.md

 #### Releases

-Installation is as simple as adding `kotlin-faker` dependency to your build file configuration.
+Installation is as simple as adding `kotlin-faker` dependency to your build configuration file:

 {% include 'includes/wiki/dependencyTabs.peb' %}